iechor/docs/content/desktop/settings/windows.md

 > mode, you can configure limits on the memory, CPU, and swap size allocated
 > to the [WSL 2 utility VM](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#configure-global-options-with-wslconfig).

-On the **Advanced** tab, you can limit resources available to the Docker Linux VM.
+On the **Advanced** tab, you can limit resources available to the iEchor Linux VM.

 Advanced settings are:

 - **CPU limit**.
-Specify the maximum number of CPUs to be used by Docker Desktop.
+Specify the maximum number of CPUs to be used by iEchor Desktop.
-  By default, Docker Desktop is set to use all the processors available on the host machine.
+  By default, iEchor Desktop is set to use all the processors available on the host machine.

 - **Memory limit**.
-By default, Docker Desktop is set to use up to `2` GB of your host's memory.
+By default, iEchor Desktop is set to use up to `2` GB of your host's memory.
 To increase the RAM, set this to a higher number; to decrease it, lower the number.